diffpy/diffpy.github.io/products/pdfgui.rst

 PDFgui is available from the "conda-forge" channel of Anaconda packages.

-There are currently two different sets of instructions o install it depending on your platform.
+There are currently two different sets of instructions to install it depending on your platform.
 If you want to install it on Windows, Linux, or a non-arm64 Mac OSX (i.e., if at the time of writing your Mac does not have an M1 or M2 chip) use the first set, otherwise the second set of instructions